rKamindo/redis-server/README.md

 This ongoing project is a lightweight Redis compatible server implementation in C, created as part of the [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-redis) project.

-Currently working on improving the performance of this server using a variety of techniques from introducing a state machine to efficiently parse messages, to using separate input and output buffers for each client, to epoll-based I/O multiplexing, all in all to allow better concurrent handling of requests.

 ## Latest benchmark results
 ![image](https://github.com/user-attachments/assets/fc269633-df65-4440-a3f3-7e1abd69aacb)
 ![image](https://github.com/user-attachments/assets/ca8177ca-0559-4318-8136-693a8af28ef9)